-I am back on this exciting day, as Busy Mom Creates reached another milestone and turns 6 in my blogging journey.
+I am back on this exciting day, as Busy Mom Creates completed another year and turns 6 in my blogging journey.
 Skilled crafters and newbies alike can discover that String Art is an enjoyable and simple form of wall art you can create to gift yourself.

 This three dimensional string wall art stands out as a unique decor accessory on my wall.
 Do more what you like to enjoy the fun experimenting and creating like what I did with this art.
 Creating wall art to our taste and preference which suites our current decor was the main idea of this craft.
 California state is where were live in for more than 2 decades now.
 As some of you know about our recent relocation from South to North bay, I chose to incorporate it in our decor as well.
 Hence, choosing the theme was much easier.

 String art was most popular in the 90's in the form of colorful quick stitch which many of you can relate to your childhood crafting.
 This string art is quicker, easier and improvised version that works with any decor.
 Honestly, no prior experience is required as this is my 1st attempt as well.

 This particular handcrafted wall art was made using a poster board.
 Although using wooden board is ideal, I keep it less complicated.
 Working with wood requires some carpentry craftsmanship to cut the wooden board to the desired size.
 Additionally, thumb tacks are easy to work with poster board which was lying in my craft space.